-Miami Children's Museum Charter School (the "School"), is a not-for-profit charter school located in Miami, Florida for children from kindergarten through fifth grade.
+Miami Children's Museum Charter School (the "School"), is a not-for-profit charter school located in Miami, Florida for children from kindergarten through second grade.
 The School operates under a charter granted by the sponsoring district, the Miami-Dade County Public School District ('District'').
 The current charter expires on June 30, 2013 and is renewable for an additional 15 years by a mutual written agreement between the School and the District.
 During the term of the charter, the District may terminate the charter if good cause is shown.
 The School is considered a component unit of such District.
 The School is funded by the Miami-Dade County Public School District and in addition, receives government grants.

-These financial statements are for the period ended June 30, 2005 (the first period of operations), when 46 students were enrolled for the school year.
+These financial statements are for the year ended June 30, 2006, when 80 students were enrolled for the school year.